-All applicants must submit their application online through the Law School Admission Council (LSAC).
-The online application includes the following items:
+All applicants must submit their application online through the Law School Admission Council (LSAC)*

-- TOEFL or IELTS Score –If English is not your native language, you must submit your official score to LSAC.
-If you have successfully completed and received a post-secondary degree from an accredited institution where English is the primary language of instruction, you may be eligible for a TOEFL waiver.
-You will attach a word document to your LSAC application explaining why you are eligible for a TOEFL waiver.
+TOEFL waiver requests will be considered if you have successfully completed and received a post-secondary degree from an accredited institution where English is the primary language of instruction.
+To request a TOEFL waiver, please submit an attachment to your LSAC application explaining why you are eligible for a TOEFL waiver.